Whaling in Russia: Soviet whaling: 1932–1946

-The decision by the Soviet government to initiate commercial whaling was made in the early 1930s, during Joseph Stalin’s mass industrialization as part of the new series of Five-Year Plans.
+The decision by the Soviet government to initiate commercial whaling was made in the early 1930s, during Joseph Stalin's mass industrialization as part of the new series of Five-Year Plans.
 To start it off, an American cargo ship named Glen Ridge (11,000 tons) was purchased by a Kamchatka-based stock company and converted into a factory ship named Aleut throughout 1931 and the first half of 1932.
 In July 1932, with the conversion complete, the ship and its catcher ships started their maiden voyage to their home port of Vladivostok.
-Realizing they would not make it home in time for the whaling season (which by that time was already half-over) they instead decided to undertake “test whaling” off the Revillagigedo Islands, and during the journey from the Revillagigedos to Hawaii they killed 21 whales.
+Realizing they would not make it home in time for the whaling season (which by that time was already half-over) they instead decided to undertake "test whaling" off the Revillagigedo Islands, and during the journey from the Revillagigedos to Hawaii they killed 21 whales.
 The first full whaling season began in 1933, and the first whale killed, a sperm whale, was taken on May 28, 1933.
 Most of the whaling in the pre-war days took place around Kamchatka Peninsula, the Kuril Islands, the Sea of Okhotsk, the Chukchi Sea, and the Bering Sea.
-Before WW2, the annual catch of whales from the Aleut fleet rarely exceeded 1,000; however, such kills did indeed need to meet annual production targets, and a failure to meet the goals for the Second Five-Year Plan led to Captain A. Dudnik (who ironically had been awarded the Order of Lenin only a year before for his performance as captain) being sacked from his position in 1937 and arrested on charges of being a Japanese agent trying to sell the fleet to Japan, despite there being no evidence of this.
+Before WWII, the annual catch of whales from the Aleut fleet rarely exceeded 1,000; however, such kills did indeed need to meet annual production targets, and a failure to meet the goals for the Second Five-Year Plan led to Captain A. Dudnik (who ironically had been awarded the Order of Lenin only a year before for his performance as captain) being sacked from his position in 1937 and arrested on charges of being a Japanese agent trying to sell the fleet to Japan, despite there being no evidence of this.